serenita-org/vero/docs/docs/index.md

     !!! question "What's the difference between a multi-node setup and a fallback setup?"

-        In a fallback setup, secondary nodes are only used when the primary client goes offline.
+        In a fallback setup, secondary nodes are only used when the primary node goes offline.

         In a multi-node setup, all nodes are used simultaneously.